GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-composer.md

 You can also swap the leading composer view with your own implementation.
 This might be useful if you want to change the behaviour of the attachment picker (provide a different one), or even just hide the component.

 In order to do this, you need to implement the `makeLeadingComposerView`, which receives a binding of the `PickerTypeState`.
 Having the `PickerTypeState` as a parameter allows you to control the visibility of the attachment picker view.
 The `PickerTypeState` has two states - expanded and collapsed.
 If the state is collapsed, the composer is in the minimal mode (only the text input and leading and trailing areas are shown).
-If the enum state is expanded, it has associated value with it, which is of type `AttachmentPickerType`.
+If the `enum` state is expanded, it has associated value with it, which is of type `AttachmentPickerType`.
 This defines the type of picker which is currently displayed in the attachment picker view.
 The possible states are `none` (nothing is selected), `media` (media picker is selected), `giphy` (giphy commands picker is shown) and custom (for your own custom pickers).

 Apart from the `PickerTypeState`, you also receive the `ChannelConfig` as a parameter.
-This config allows you to control the display of some elements from the channel response from the backend, such as enabling / disabling of the attachments, max message length, typing indicators, etc. More details about the available settings in the channel config can be found [here](https://getstream.io/chat/docs/ios-swift/channel_features/?language=swift).
+This configuration allows you to control the display of some elements from the channel response from the backend, such as enabling / disabling of the attachments, max message length, typing indicators, etc. More details about the available settings in the channel configuration can be found [here](https://getstream.io/chat/docs/ios-swift/channel_features/?language=swift).

 Here's an example on how to provide a view for the leading composer view: